-Important research into testicular cancer is being done in many university hospitals, medical centers, and other institutions around the country.
+Important research into testicular cancer is being done in many university hospitals, medical centers, and other institutions around the world.
 Each year, scientists find out more about what causes the disease, how to prevent it, and how to improve treatment.

-Scientists are also studying the changes in DNA of testicular cancer cells to learn more about the causes of this disease.
+Scientists are also studying the changes in the genes of testicular cancer cells to learn more about the causes of this disease.
 Their hope is that improved understanding will lead to even more effective treatment.
 Certain gene mutations found in the testicular cancer cells have been linked to resistance to chemotherapy and predict poor outcomes.
-These findings may help individualize treatment better and help find new drugs to treat testicular cancer that can target these gene mutations.
-A better understanding of the genetic changes will help doctors decide which patients need further treatment and which can be safely treated with surgery alone.
+These findings may help individualize treatment and help find new drugs to treat testicular cancer that can target these gene mutations.
+A better understanding of the genetic changes will also help doctors decide which patients need further treatment and which can be safely treated with surgery alone.

-As more and more young men are surviving testicular cancer, fertility has become an increasingly important consideration.
-Advances in assisted reproduction methods such as in vitro fertilization have made fatherhood possible for testicular cancer survivors, even if their sperm counts are extremely low.
+As more and more young men are surviving testicular cancer, fertility has become an increasingly important issue.
+Advances in assisted reproduction methods such as in vitro fertilization have made fatherhood possible for many testicular cancer survivors, even if their sperm counts are extremely low.
 In some cases, sperm cells removed from a testicular biopsy specimen can be successful when other options have failed.

-Last Medical Review: 05/04/2012
+Last Medical Review: 11/01/2013

-Last Revised: 01/17/2013
+Last Revised: 11/01/2013